Donor Government Assistance for Family Planning in 2015

-The primary multilateral organization focused on family planning is the United Nations Population Fund (UNFPA), which estimates that it spent US$334 million (US$93 million from core resources and US$241 million from non-core resources), or 40.7% of its total resources, on family planning activities in 2014.2 Another important source of multilateral assistance for family planning is the World Bank which provides such funding under broader population and reproductive health activities.
+The primary multilateral organization focused on family planning is the United Nations Population Fund (UNFPA), which estimates that it spent US$341 million (US$92 million from core resources and US$249 million from non-core resources), or 42.7% of its total resources, on family planning activities in 2015.2 Another important source of multilateral assistance for family planning is the World Bank which provides such funding under broader population and reproductive health activities.
 In 2014, the World Bank estimates that it spent US$251 million on population and reproductive health, an increase of US$30 million above the 2013 level (US$221 million).3 With the creation of the Global Financing Facility (GFF), the World Bank is expected to play an increasingly important role in supporting family planning activities.

 Private Sector: Foundations (charitable and corporate philanthropic organizations), corporations, faith-based organizations, and international non-governmental organizations (NGOs) provide support for FP activities in low- and middle-income countries not only in terms of funding, but through in-kind support; commodity donations; and co-investment strategies with government and other sectors.
 For instance, the Bill & Melinda Gates Foundation has become a major funder of global health efforts, including family planning activities, and is a core partner of FP2020.
-In 2014, the Gates Foundation provided US$156 million for family planning, a US$22 million increase above 2013 levels.
+In 2015, the Gates Foundation provided US$148 million for family planning.4

 Domestic Resources: Domestic resources include spending by country governments that also receive international assistance for FP and spending by households/individuals within these countries for FP services.
 Such resources represent a significant and critical part of the response.
 Since the London Summit, a total of 36 low- and middle-income countries have made specific commitments to increase their family planning spending.

-This report provides donor government bilateral funding for family planning activities in 2014 compared to prior year levels.
-It includes an analysis of funding provided by the 29 governments who were members of the OECD DAC in 2014.
-Data were collected directly from ten donors, who represent approximately 99% of bilateral family planning funding, and are profiled in this report: Australia, Canada, Denmark, France, Germany, Netherlands, Norway, Sweden, the U.K., and the U.S. Data for the remaining DAC members was obtained from the OECD CRS.
-For purposes of this analysis, family planning services were defined to include the following activities as specified in the CRS: “counseling; information, education and communication (IEC) activities; delivery of contraceptives; capacity building and training.”4 Bilateral totals include actual funding amounts provided (e.g., cash transfers) as well as other types of transactions and activities (e.g., technical assistance), products (e.g., commodities), and donor government earmarked contributions to multilateral organizations (e.g. contributions to the Global Programme to Enhance Reproductive Health Commodity Security at UNFPA).
+This report provides an analysis of donor government bilateral funding for family planning activities in 2015 compared to prior year levels.
+It includes data from the 29 governments who were members of the Organisation for Economic Co-operation and Development (OECD), Development Assistance Committee (DAC) in 2015.5 Data were collected directly from ten donors, who represent approximately 99% of bilateral family planning funding, and are profiled in this report: Australia, Canada, Denmark, France, Germany, the Netherlands, Norway, Sweden, the U.K., and the U.S. Data for the remaining DAC members was obtained from the OECD Credit Reporting System (CRS).
+For purposes of this analysis, family planning services were defined to include the following activities as specified in the CRS: “counseling; information, education and communication (IEC) activities; delivery of contraceptives; capacity building and training.”6 Bilateral totals include actual funding amounts provided (e.g., cash transfers) as well as other types of transactions and activities (e.g., technical assistance), products (e.g., commodities), and donor government earmarked contributions to multilateral organizations (e.g. contributions to the Global Programme to Enhance Reproductive Health Commodity Security at UNFPA).